Award-Winning Leadership, Diversity and Inclusion Strategist

-As a junior, Greene completed a summer internship with McKinsey and Company and later earned a Hall of Fame designation from the Boys and Girls Clubs of Greater Washington for his fundraising and support of the nonprofit.
+Kahlil Greene uses his unique leadership experiences and Gen-Z perspective to provide a youthful, forward-looking, and much-needed intervention to commonplace and antiquated DE&I strategies.
+He has authored op-eds about organizational equity in the LA Times and Washington Post; and his article “Dear CEO’s: A Gen Zer’s Open Letter to His Future Employers” was published in the Harvard Business Review.
+As a junior in college, Greene completed a summer internship with McKinsey and Company and later earned a Hall of Fame designation from the Boys and Girls Clubs of Greater Washington for his fundraising and support of the nonprofit.

-Greene is verified on Instagram and has over 150k followers and 5mm views on TikTok.
-He often engages in political discourse with social media influencers and users from all backgrounds.
+Today, Greene is also a social media influencer who is verified on Instagram and has over 440k followers and 12mm views on TikTok.
+Both Instagram and Facebook, Inc. have collaborated with and sponsored Greene’s work directly.
+He often engages in political discourse with social media influencers and users from all backgrounds, and now uses his influence to generate awareness around social issues as they arise in real-time.

 Kahlil Greene on Becoming Yale University's First Black Student Body President